lphansen/Climate/Growth_paper_appendix/README.md

 RunMe_Neutral.m
 ```
 These 2 scripts will call other scripts in the folder, and will generate numerical results for the growth damage model.
 The numbers go into the Table 4 in the paper, and Table G.3 in the online appendix.
+Users may also modify these two files and choose which numerical approach they wish to take in order to generate numerical results.
+The default is approach one; users may comment out approach one and use approach two instead by putting a percentage mark in front of line 10 and deleting the percentage mark in front of line 11 to achieve this.
+For detailed description of two approaches users may refer to online Jupyter notebook.

 ## Authors